retiarylime/thinkpad-t14s/README.md

 ## Layout of this repository

 - Root README (this file): docs index and TOC.
-- Individual guides are stored as Markdown files organised by topic (power-management, grub-theme-thinkpad, gtk-styling, bugs, etc.).
+- Individual guides are stored as Markdown files organised by topic (power-management, grub-theme-thinkpad, gtk-styling, bugs, etc.)